 Californian Smudge Stick - a thinner bound stick approximately 5 inches long.

 Californian White Sage Clusters - we bag these ourselves, and it's a cheaper way to try smudging.
-Contains a small number of dried sage clusters.
+Contains several small dried sage clusters, approximately 10g in weight.

 Blue sage, is a well-known and widely used product among the indigenous people of Central America.
 It is used in purification ceremonies where these plants are smoldered and their smoke is released.
 It is believed to stimulate visions and expel negative energy.
 Scientific research has shown that 94% of the bacteria in the room have been broken down after burning this herb.
 So blue sage is a purification method and is made from the salvia azurea plant, which grows on the coast of Mexico and California.
 Blue sage can be distinguished from white sage by the smell that is released when it's burnt.
 White sage has a sharp, pungent aroma, and not everyone finds the aroma to be pleasant.
 Blue sage is more pleasant, with some finding it similar to lavender.
 Blue sage is also known as Grandmother sage.
 Price is for one 10cm bunch.